 ― Victoria Woodards, Mayor of Tacoma, Washington

-Forterra is using the modular CLT prototype initially for two developments that serve communities of color and focus on community-driven design and ownership.
+Forterra will deploy the Modular CLT prototype initially for two developments that serve communities of color and focus on a community-driven design and ownership process.

 Tukwila, Washington, has for decades welcomed refugees and immigrants from around the globe.
-A burgeoning community of Somali and East African refugees has called Tukwila home since the 1990s, fleeing civil war and refugee camps.
+A burgeoning community of Somali and East African refugees has called Tukwila home since the 1990s, having fled civil war and refugee camps.
 As Tukwila grows, gentrification and displacement are rising forces.
-Forterra is supporting the community to create Wadajir (“together” in Somali), a mixed-use development that would provide commercial space for micro-businesses and family-sized housing units for purchase at attainable prices.
+Forterra is supporting the community to create Wadajir (which means “together” in Somali), a mixed-use development that will provide commercial space for microbusinesses and family-sized housing units for purchase at attainable prices.

 - Quinault Indian Nation